jentery/engl425/index.md

 During our meeting, we'll talk about:

 1. Graphic memoir as a genre, including examples such as Alison Bechdel's *Fun Home*, Art Spiegleman's *Maus*, Gene Luen Yang's *Dragon Hoops*, and Craig Thompson's *Blankets*.
 2. The relationship between graphic memoir, history (including recordings and evidence), and fiction.
-Here, we'll also return to our conversation about time as both a theme and a device.
+Here, we'll also return to our conversation about time as a theme and a device.
 3. What *Special Exits* is doing politically and aesthetically with graphic memoir in the 21st century.
-Here, we might compare with works such as *Our Cancer Year*, by Harvey Pekar, Joyce Brabner, and Frank Stack; *Diary of a Teenage Girl*, by Phoebe Gloeckner; and *Upgrade Soul*, by Ezra Claytan Daniels.
+Here, we might compare it with works such as *Our Cancer Year*, by Harvey Pekar, Joyce Brabner, and Frank Stack; *Diary of a Teenage Girl*, by Phoebe Gloeckner; and *Upgrade Soul*, by Ezra Claytan Daniels.

 Our exercise for this step (conducted during our meeting on the 22nd): Describe or sketch yourself as a character in a graphic memoir.
 Then, in a sentence or two, tell readers what the memoir is about.
 Whose account is it, for instance, and of what?
 How does imagining yourself in a memoir shape your take on graphic memoir in general?
+(Inspired by Alison Bechdel.)

 Content warnings for *Special Exits*: death, illness, nudity, difficult conversations with parents